Top Secret (single album)

 Top Secret is the debut solo single album of Jun Hyoseong, a member of South Korean girl group Secret.
 The album was released on May 12, 2014 with the song "Good-night Kiss" serving as the lead track.
 The album contains three songs.
 The album was released with a limited and normal edition.

 Release

-On May 7, the music video teaser for the title song 'Goodnight Kiss' was released.
+On May 7, the music video teaser for the title song "Goodnight Kiss" was released.
 The full music video was released on May 11, and the EP was released the day after.

 Promotion

-Jun Hyoseong promoted the single Goodnight Kiss, as well as Lonely Night in music shows in May 2014 on KBS's Music Bank, MBC's Show!
+Jun Hyoseong promoted "Goodnight Kiss," as well as "Lonely Night" in music shows in May 2014 on KBS's Music Bank, MBC's Show!
 Music Core, SBS's Inkigayo and Mnet's M!
 Countdown.
 She also held a MelOn showcase on the day of her album release.